Registration

 Last modified:

 Composing your own blocks with Blockstudio is extremely easy.
 The plugin will look for a blockstudio folder within your currently activated theme.
-Inside it, all subfolders which contain a block.json file with a blockstudio key will be registered.
+Inside it, all subfolders that contain a block.json file with a blockstudio key will be registered.

 block.json